 - We need T shirt sizes on time so we can provide for all participants.

-- There is a deadline listed on the website for sending in a video of the Literature Performance and Rationale.
+- There is a deadline listed on the website for sending in a Literature video and artist statement or written response, as well as a photo of the Art submission and Rationale.